Correctly handling the price is a must for every sales message.

 The best UVPs find ways to make the product pay for itself.

-The task is to make a believable case for value far in excess of the price.
+The task is to make a believable case for a value far over the price.

 5. Irresistible Offer